Please see below for detailed information on the courses offered this year.

 A historical and critical survey of the American musical theater from roughly 1960 to the present, as reflected principally in the works of composer/lyricist Stephen Sondheim and/or producer/director Harold Prince.
 Analysis of lyrics, musical forms and idioms, process of adaptation and production, modes of performance.

 Although prior completion of MUSC 135A is recommended, students with a strong background in musical theater will be admitted as well.
-(Fall, alternate years)
+(Alternate Fall semesters)

 This course equips students to understand the key role of music in shaping the new identities and beliefs of the Christian communities that emerged from the Reformations of the sixteenth century: Lutherans, Calvinists, Anglicans, and Roman Catholics, including colonial societies around the globe.
 We will study the link between faith, music, and community in Lutheran chorales and Puritan psalms, Palestrina's masses and J. S. Bach's Passions, and music from colonial Latin America.
 In light of theological literature of the time we will study how music served as a form of ritual and prayer for communities and individuals.
 This historical knowledge will enable students to understand the roots of livingtraditions of Christian worship today.